-The primary objective of this Environmental Management Programme (EMPr) is to identify, manage, and mitigate any potential negative environmental impacts that may arise during the construction and operation of the proposed development activities.
+The primary objective of this Environmental Management Programme (EMPr) is to identify, manage, and mitigate any potential negative environmental impacts that may arise during the construction of the proposed development on Erf 1995, McGregor.
 The EMPr serves as a guiding document to ensure that construction and post-construction activities are carried out in an environmentally responsible manner, in compliance with relevant legislation and best practices.